vsrinivas/fuchsia/public/rust/crates/zircon-rs/README.md

-Rust bindings for Magenta kernel
+Rust bindings for Zircon kernel
 ================================

-This repository contains Rust language bindings for Magenta kernel syscalls.
+This repository contains Rust language bindings for Zircon kernel syscalls.
 The main crate contains type-safe wrappers, while the inner "sys" crate contains the raw types and FFI declarations.